mschnaars/mschnaars.github.io/pages/avalon6/using_avalon/avalon6_playlist_items.md

 ### Adding A Multiple-Section Item

 1. View an Item in Avalon.
-2. Select one of the Add to Playlist {% include inline_image.html file="icons/add_to_playlist.png" %} options located in the structure below the media player.
+2. Select one of the Add to Playlist {% include inline_icon.html icon="add_to_playlist" %} options located in the structure below the media player.
 3. In the modal window, choose a Playlist for the Item(s) and select one of the following options:
    * _Create single item for section_ : one Playlist Item for each section.
    * _Create multiple items from subsections, if available_ : one Playlist Item for each subsection within a section.